kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	A. Type II muscle fibres are rich in mitochondria
 	B. Type II muscle fibres are rich in glycogen
 	C. Type II muscle fibres function best in aerobic exercise conditions
-	D. Type II muscle fibres are the dominant fibres in the postural muscles
+	D. Type II muscle fibres are the dominant fibres in the postural muscles - F
-	E. Type II fibres do not hypertrophy with exercise
+	E. Type II fibres do not hypertrophy with exercise - F

-#### Answer: ?
+#### Answer: C. Type II muscle fibres function best in aerobic exercise conditions - ?

-### Q2.103
+### Q2.103 - LEARN
-A 65-year-old man developed spasticity secondary to an upper motor neuron lesion caused by a stroke.
+A 65-year-old man developed spasticity secondary to an upper motor neuron (UMN) lesion caused by a stroke.
 Which of he following is most likely to be found in the muscles of this patient?

 	A. Increased muscle tone
 	B. Atrophy